Skip to content

 Call recordings are an essential component of small business success.
 If you can’t look back on past recordings to get context, coaching, or quality assurance, you may struggle to answer questions quickly or help your new agents get up to speed.

 The Canadian VoIP provider you choose should offer call recording features on every plan.
-You should also have unlimited storage for all your media without arbitrary retention periods or time-based limitations.
+You should also get unlimited storage for all your media without retention periods or time-based limitations.
+With the best business phone solutions like OpenPhone, you can save time reviewing any recorded call with AI-generated call transcriptions and summaries.

 8. Conversation threads